Upgrade from MariaDB Community Server to MariaDB Enterprise Server 10.4 on Ubuntu 20.04 LTS

 Take a full backup:

 $ sudo mariadb-backup --backup \ --user=mariabackup_user \ --password=mariabackup_passwd \ --target-dir=/data/backup/preupgrade_backup

 Confirm successful completion of the prepare operation.

 Backups should be tested before they are trusted.

-If you have the MariaDB Audit Plugin installed and if you are upgrading to MariaDB Enterprise Server 10.4, then the audit plugin should be removed prior to the upgrade to prevent conflict with the MariaDB Enterprise Audit Plugin that is present in MariaDB Enterprise Server 10.4.
+If you have the MariaDB Audit Plugin installed and if you are upgrading to MariaDB Enterprise Server 10.4 or later, then the audit plugin should be removed prior to the upgrade to prevent conflict with the MariaDB Enterprise Audit Plugin that is present in MariaDB Enterprise Server 10.4 or later.

 It can be removed by using the UNINSTALL SONAME statement:

 UNINSTALL SONAME 'server_audit';